4554 Research Park Blvd

 Servant Leaders are primarily responsible for organizing the physical care of the congregation (1 Tim 3:8–13).
 Though all congregants should participate in the care of the church, servant leaders are recognized as such because they assume responsibility for organizing and ensuring the needs of the congregation are met.
 As with elder candidates, each prospective servant leader is evaluated according to his/her character, conviction, and competency.
 Servant leaders are recommended by current elders and are presented to the congregation for affirmation.

 Mary Ellen Heathershaw

-The importance of setting aside individuals to fulfill certain responsibilities have increased over the years.
-Consequently, the staff are compensated members of GCC who give substantial amounts of time to the church’s ministry.
+The importance of setting aside individuals to fulfill certain responsibilities has increased over the years.
+Consequently, the staff are compensated members of GCC who give substantial amounts of time to the church’s ministry and administration.

 All members of GCC joyfully ascent and adhere to the doctrinal summary contained within our Statement of Faith.

 While historic creeds and confessions are not a requirement for formal membership or teaching, the GCC Statement of Faith and What We Teach are nevertheless in accord with the tradition of historic creeds (e.g., Apostle’s, Nicene, Chalcedonian, Athanasian) and the broader statements of numerous historic confessions of faith.